bellmit/attic/articles/membership.rst

 The Roster
 ----------

-The Chair must, as part of their duties, ensure that all membership changes and an up-to-date roster of members are posted to the Roster & Membership Changes forum.
+The Chair must ensure that all membership changes and an up-to-date roster of members are posted to the forum.

 Lapsed Membership
 -----------------